portfolio

 Sailing Summer Home

-Translated, Nakupenda means “I Love You”.
-And that spirit of love was ever present in the refit of this 109’ custom sailing yacht for a Connecticut-based family.
+Nakupenda is a Swahli phrase meaning, “I love you,” and that spirit of love was ever present in the refit of this 109′ custom sailing yacht for a Connecticut-based family.

 Designed by Ted Fontaine and built by Danish Yachts in Denmark at their Aarhas shipyard, she was completed in 2005 and previously named Aventura when refitted in 2010.
 Our clients acquired her in 2017 with a vision to restore Fontaine’s design and create a floating second home for their family.

-And because this was to be a sailing summer home, our stylish client (she’s a trained designer herself) wished to create an interior that was comfortable, casual and eclectic – and steered away from the typical nautical themes.
-Tropical prints, bamboo, nature-inspired light fixtures and commissioned artwork with a light hearted spirit finished the spaces.
-Today, the family gathers on Nakupenda to race, relax and most of all, love.
+And because this was to be a sailing summer home, our stylish client – she’s a trained designer herself – wished to create an interior that was comfortable, casual, and eclectic, while steering away from typical nautical themes.
+Tropical prints, bamboo, nature-inspired light fixtures, and commissioned artwork with a light-hearted spirit finished the spaces.
+Today, the family gathers on Nakupenda to race, relax, and – most of all – love.

 Sailing yacht Nakupenda interior, by Taste Design.